sile-typesetter/casile/README.md

 * Up to date versions of assorted shell tools like `jq`, `yq`, `entr`, `bc`, and `sqlite`.
 * GNU Make (and assorted other GNU tools) glue everything together.
 * The default book templates assume system installed versions of **Hack**, **Libertinus**, and **TeX Gyre** font sets.
-* Some other stuff (`./confiruge` will warn you if your system doesn't have something that’s required).
+* Some other stuff (`./confiruge` will warn you if your system doesn’t have something that’s required).

 In addition to run-time dependencies, compiling the CLI interface (optional) requires a Rust build toolchain.
 Once built the CLI requires no dependencies to run.

-You'll probably want some other things not provided by CaSILE as well.
+You’ll probably want some other things not provided by CaSILE as well.
 CaSILE takes care of transforming sources to finished outputs, but leaves you to edit the sources and view the outputs yourself.
 For starters a text editor for working with Markdown & YAML sources will be a must-have.
 Options abound here and are mostly out of scope, but think Marktext, Zettlr, Atom, VSCode, Sublime, Vim, etc.
 CaSILE also assumes your book project is tracked in Git, so a client such as the CLI tools or a GUI like GitAhead, Fork, Sourcetree, GitKraken, Tower, or a plugin specific to your editor of choice is a must-have.
-Of course you'll want a way to view generated PDFs.
+Of course you’ll want a way to view generated PDFs.
 I recommend one that auto updates on file changes; I use [zathura][zathura]), but Okular and quite a few others also support this.
 An image viewer and an E-Book reader like [Calibre][calibre] are also useful.

 ## Status

-I've published dozens of books and other projects this way and have more in progress.
+I’ve published dozens of books and other projects this way and have more in progress.
-It's now used by at least 3 publishing companies.
+It’s now used by at least 3 publishing companies.
 In other words it *Works for Me*™ but your millage may vary.
 This tool started out as just some tooling built into one book project.
 Then I worked on another book and copied the scripts over to get started.